cseanburns/semantic_web_development/src/4a-json-basics.md

 ## Conclusion

-In this section, we learned more about the concept of metadata, which generally relies on a **data model (or schema)** and serialization into a format, such as XML, CSV, or JSON.
+In this section, we learned more about the concept of metadata, which generally relies on a **data model (or schema)** and serialization into a format, such as XML, CSV, and JSON.
 In the next section, we will begin to explore the full richness of the schema.org vocabulary and learn how to serialize that as JSON-LD.

 Before we can use JSON-LD, we need to know how to understand and use JSON.